County councils are commonly awarded coats of arms,

 The flag flying here,

 is the banner of the arms of Greater Manchester County Council.
 This body existed between 1974 and 1986.
 The extinct body was a short lived administration whose banner represented itself alone.
 This banner is today commonly miss-sold and often flown, as the county flag of ‘Greater Manchester’: it is not.
-Greater Manchester was/is an administrative convenience, this area has 3 official county flags – Lancashire; Cheshire; Yorkshire some of whose territory fell under the administration of the erstwhile Greater Manchester Council but whose territorial integrity as counties was never affected by this administrative convenience.
-The true county flags represent the shires and people of Lancashire, Cheshire and Yorkshire respectively, rather than an administrative body.
+Greater Manchester was/is an administrative convenience, this area has 4 official county flags – Lancashire; Cheshire; Yorkshire and Derbyshire some of whose territory fell under the administration of the erstwhile Greater Manchester Council but whose territorial integrity as counties was never affected by this administrative convenience.
+The true county flags represent the shires and people of Lancashire, Cheshire, Yorkshire and Derbyshire respectively, rather than an administrative body.

-is sometimes seen.
+was sometimes seen.
 This banner is commonly miss-sold and flown as the ‘Herefordshire Flag’, however this is not true as it only represents the County Council and to fly it requires permission from that body.
-Whilst there are several features on the design that are representative of the county, the lion whose form is taken from the Royal Banner of England, is found on the arms of Norfolk and Dorset county councils and is not remotely unique nor is it specifically representative of the county, being found on arms across the country, the continent and the World.
-Whilst, sadly, Herefordshire doesn’t currently have a registered county flag, but a proposal may be viewed here.
-A true county flag would represent the shire and the people of Herefordshire, rather than an administrative body, and would not require permission to fly.
+Whilst there are several features on the design that are representative of the county, the lion whose form is taken from the Royal Banner of England, is found on the arms of Staffordshire, Norfolk and Dorset county councils and is not remotely unique nor is it specifically representative of the county, being found on arms across the country, the continent and the World.
+Additionally and importantly, the lion depicted on the flag, a “lion passant-guardant”, is a royal symbol taken from the royal arms and is thus only available for use under a royal warrant.
+The permission granted for its use on the arms of the Herefordshire County Council does not extend to any other usage such as deployment as a flag for residents to fly.
 Another flag

 often labelled as “Herefordshire county flag” is a spurious creation that originated as a joke, as reported here http://www.herefordtimes.com/…/4889787.Internet_joke_creat…/ It also includes the coat of arms of Herefordshire County Council so is subject to the same provisions as the council’s actual armorial banner; it is not registered, nor well designed and is certainly not the county flag of Herefordshire.

-There is as yet no Leicestershire county flag.
-The flag often marketed as the county flag of Leicestershire in fact represents only Leicestershire County Council and it requires permission from the council to fly.
+A design often marketed as the county flag of Leicestershire in fact represents only Leicestershire County Council and it requires permission from the council to fly.
 This body additionally does not administer the whole county, the city of Leicester itself is self-administering, so the symbols of the county council cannot represent the entire county, by definition.
-A report about this here http://www.leicestermercury.co.uk/…/story-120375…/story.html.
-A design for Leicestershire promoted by a contingent in the county is detailed here.

 This metropolitan council was created in 1974 for the locality around Liverpool, including Birkenhead in Cheshire.
 It received the following coat of arms